 Stations, which allow players to connect up using other players' routes, but at the expense of points.

-Switzerland includes routes from the surrounding countries, and adds Border and Hub cards, which net bonuses if certain borders and cities are linked up along a route.
+Switzerland also includes routes from the surrounding countries, presented as Border and Hub cards, which net bonuses if certain borders and cities are linked up along a route.

-Nordic Countries, which combines the ferries of Europe with the tighter, more competitive map layout of Switzerland.
+Nordic Countries combines the ferries of Europe with the tighter, more competitive map layout of Switzerland.

-India, in which players net bonus points for hooking their routes up as a "mandala," or complete loop.
+India allows players to net bonus points for hooking their routes up as a "mandala," or complete loop.